 Manage the API and runtime versions of App Service authentication

-This article shows you how to customize the API and runtime versions of the built-in authentication and authorization in App Service.
+This article describes how to customize the API and runtime versions of the built-in authentication and authorization in App Service.

 There are two versions of the management API for App Service authentication.
-The V2 version is required for the "Authentication" experience in the Azure portal.
-An app already using the V1 API can upgrade to the V2 version once a few changes have been made.
+The V2 version is required for the authentication experience in the Azure portal.
+An app already using the V1 API can upgrade to the V2 version after a few changes are made.
 Specifically, secret configuration must be moved to slot-sticky application settings.
-This can be done automatically from the "Authentication" section of the portal for your app.
+You can move secret configuration automatically from the Authentication section of your app on the portal.

 Pin your app to a specific authentication runtime version

 When you enable authentication/authorization, platform middleware is injected into your HTTP request pipeline as described in the feature overview.
 This platform middleware is periodically updated with new features and improvements as part of routine platform updates.
-By default, your web or function app will run on the latest version of this platform middleware.
-These automatic updates are always backwards compatible.
+By default, your web or function app runs on the latest version of this platform middleware.
+These automatic updates are always backward compatible.
 However, in the rare event that this automatic update introduces a runtime issue for your web or function app, you can temporarily roll back to the previous middleware version.
-This article explains how to temporarily pin an app to a specific version of the authentication middleware.
+This section explains how to temporarily pin an app to a specific version of the authentication middleware.

 Automatic and manual version updates

-You can pin your app to a specific version of the platform middleware by setting a runtimeVersion setting for the app.
-Your app always runs on the latest version unless you choose to explicitly pin it back to a specific version.
-There will be a few versions supported at a time.
-If you pin to an invalid version that is no longer supported, your app will use the latest version instead.
+You can pin your app to a specific version of the platform middleware by configuring a runtimeVersion setting for the app.
+Your app always runs on the latest version unless you choose to explicitly pin it to a specific version.
+There are a few versions supported at a time.
+If you pin to an invalid version that's no longer supported, your app uses the latest version instead.
 To always run the latest version, set runtimeVersion to ~1.

 View and update the current runtime version

 You can change the runtime version used by your app.
-The new runtime version should take effect after restarting the app.
+The new runtime version should take effect after you restart the app.

 View the current runtime version

-You can view the current version of the platform authentication middleware either using the Azure CLI or via one of the built-in version HTTP endpoints in your app.
+You can view the current version of the platform authentication middleware by using the Azure CLI or via one of the built-in version HTTP endpoints in your app.

 From the Azure CLI